Biden: Budget talks hit 'stalemate,' $3.5T may take a while :: WRAL.com

 Biden: Budget talks hit 'stalemate,' $3.5T may take a while

-WASHINGTON — President Joe Biden said Friday that talks over his $3.5 trillion rebuilding plan have hit a “stalemate" in Congress as he made the case for his expansive effort to recast the nation's tax and spending programs and make what he sees as sweeping, overdue investments.
+WASHINGTON — President Joe Biden says that talks over his $3.5 trillion rebuilding plan have hit a “stalemate" in Congress as he made the case for his expansive effort to recast the nation's tax and spending programs and make what he sees as sweeping, overdue investments.

 “We’re getting down to the hard spot here,” Biden told reporters at the White House.
 “We’re at this stalemate at the moment."